thingsapart/EBB-pwm-peristaltic-stepper/README.md

 The console in the bottom right will show success when installation is successful.

 ![Console shows success](Guide/Images/ConsoleSuccess.png)

+Now arduino IDE is fully ready to be used to program the EBB36!

 ### Download and Unzip Realta EBB42 telescope focuser repository